Lance Kinsey: Life and career

 Kinsey was born in Calgary, Alberta, Canada, and grew up in Chagrin Falls, Ohio.
 He attended Hawken School in Gates Mills, Ohio and graduated from Vanderbilt University in Nashville, Tennessee.
 He majored in drama and after college apprenticed at Actors Theatre of Louisville.
 Then he performed with other regional theatres, dinner theatres and national touring companies.

 Kinsey moved to Chicago and joined the Second City comedy troupe where he wrote and starred in several consecutive revues.
 He taught improv at high schools and colleges including Columbia College in Illinois as well as the Goodman Theatre.
 He was nominated for two Joseph Jefferson Awards.

-Kinsey has appeared in television, film, and theatre productions, but is probably best known to audiences as Proctor, the supercilious sidekick of Commandant Mauser and Captain Harris in the Police Academy film series.
+Kinsey has appeared in television, film, and theatre productions, but is probably best known to audiences as Proctor, the brown-nosing, yes-man sidekick of Commandant Mauser and Captain Harris in the Police Academy film series.
 Kinsey also writes and produces for television and film.
 He appeared in one episode of The Amanda Show in 1999.